The High Level Trigger and Express Data Production at STAR: Conclusion

 \section{Conclusion}

-The High Level Trigger in the STAR experiment plays an essential role.
+The HLT in the STAR experiment plays an essential role.
 It covers a wide variety of tasks from online monitoring of the detector data quality to early analysis and prediction of the observed physics effects, like observation of antimatter and rare hypernuclei probes.

 The algorithms of HLT were gradually developed towards the full event reconstruction including such stages as calibration, reconstruction of hits, tracks, primary vertices, and short-lived particles, as well as express physics analysis.